magland/todo/README.md

 # todo

 ---
+- [ ] dendro: list of apps to conveniently add to a compute resource

 - [ ] dendro jobs: option to save outputs local and/or to the cloud

 - [ ] dendro: rename project script